 Atari was right!
-This screenshot from the video game maker’s online version of Asteroids illustrates the way the space rocks break up into smaller and smaller pieces, as recently witnessed by astronomers.
+This screenshot from the video game maker’s online version of Asteroids illustrates the way the area rocks split up into smaller sized and smaller pieces, as just recently witnessed by astronomers.

-Remember the old Atari Asteroids game and how the space rocks would split into smaller and smaller pieces as your little arrowhead-shaped ship shot tiny balls of light at them?
-Well, astronomers at UCLA have just seen, for the first time ever they say, that asteroids really do break up that way.
+Bear in mind the old Atari Asteroids game and exactly how the area rocks would split into smaller and smaller pieces as your little arrowhead-shaped ship shot tiny balls of light at them?
+Well, astronomers at UCLA have actually just seen, for the very first time ever they say, that planets truly do break up that means.

-The discovery was made possible by data derived from a team of telescopes.
-It began when a fuzzy, strange-looking shape was spotted in the skies by the Catalina telescope array, located both outside of Tucson, Ariz., and in Australia, and a Pan-Starrs telescope atop Mount Haleakala on Hawaii’s island of Maui.
-Astronomers then used the Keck telescopes on the Hawaii Mauna Kea volcano, where they believed they saw three bodies moving together in a cloud of dust that measured roughly the same diameter as that of of Earth.
+The discovery was enabled by data that come from a group of telescopes.
+It started when a fuzzy, strange-looking shape was identified in the skies by the Catalina telescope selection, found both outside of Tucson, Ariz., and in Australia, and a Pan-Starrs telescope atop Mount Haleakala on Hawaii’s island of Maui.
+Astronomers then made use of the Keck telescopes on the Hawaii Mauna Kea volcano, where they thought they saw 3 bodies moving together in a cloud of dust that measured approximately the same diameter as that of of Earth.

-This series of images from the Hubble Space Telescope shows an asteroid coming apart, likely from forces applied to it by sunlight.
-(Click to enlarge.)
+This series of images from the Hubble Space Telescope shows an asteroid splitting up, likely from forces used to it by sunlight.
+(Click to increase the size of.).

-“The Keck telescope showed us that this asteroid was worth looking at with Hubble,” according to David Jewitt, a professor in the UCLA Department of Earth, Planetary and Space Sciences and the UCLA Department of Physics and Astronomy who led the investigation.
-So the astronomers aimed the mighty space telescope at the debris and discovered that the dust cloud contained 10 different mini asteroids, with the largest fragments measuring about twice the size of a football field.
+“The Keck telescope revealed us that this asteroid was worth taking a look at with Hubble,” according to David Jewitt, a teacher in the UCLA Division of Earth, Planetary and Space Sciences and the UCLA Division of Physics and Astronomy who led the investigation.
+So the astronomers intended the magnificent space telescope at the particles and found that the dust cloud contained 10 various mini planets, with the largest pieces determining about twice the size of a football field.

-The observations, which were published online Thursday in Astrophysical Journal Letters, postulate that the asteroid began coming apart early last year, but that it continues to disintegrate even now.
+The observations, which were published online Thursday in Astrophysical Journal Letters, postulate that the asteroid started coming apart early last year, however that it continues to disintegrate even now.

-As we all know, there are no arrowhead-shaped ships in the asteroid belt shooting at these big space rocks, so just how did the asteroid (known as P/2013 R3) begin breaking up?
+As all of us understand, there are no arrowhead-shaped ships in the asteroid belt shooting at these huge area rocks, so simply how did the asteroid (referred to as P/2013 R3) begin breaking up?

-The researchers ruled out collision with another asteroid because that would have been spectacularly violent and would have instantly smashed the rocks to bits.
-They also eliminated the idea that interior ice turned to steam and blew the asteroid apart as, according to Jewitt, P/2013 R3 has kept a cool approximate 300-million-mile distance from the sun pretty much since the solar system was born.
+The analysts ruled out accident with another asteroid since that would have been marvelously violent and would have quickly smashed the rocks to bits.
+They likewise got rid of the concept that interior ice counted on steam and blew the asteroid apart as, according to Jewitt, P/2013 R3 has actually kept a cool approximate 300-million-mile distance from the sun basically because the solar system was born.

-But that’s not to say the sun didn’t play a role.
+But that’s not to state the sun didn’t play a duty.

-Jewitt postulates that the asteroid is breaking apart due to something called “YORP torque.”
-“Light is made of photons and photons carry momentum.
-Not very much, but a finite amount,” he told Crave.
-“When an asteroid radiates away the heat it receives from the sun, it tends to do so asymmetrically … because the day-side is hot and radiates much more heat than the cold night-side.
-This results in a net reaction force on the asteroid just like throwing a sack of coal forwards would tend to knock you backwards.”
+Jewitt postulates that the asteroid is disintegrating due to something called “YORP torque.”
+“Light is made of photons and photons bring momentum.
+Not quite, however a finite amount,” he told Crave.
+“When an asteroid radiates away the heat it receives from the sun, it has a tendency to do so asymmetrically … since the day-side is hot and radiates far more heat than the cold night-side.
+This lead to a net reaction force on the asteroid similar to throwing a sack of coal forwards would have a tendency to knock you in reverse.”
 It’s this force that caused P/2013 R3 to fail.

-Like many things in the vastness of outer space, Jewitt says the YORP torque process took a very long time to take hold.
-“Because photon momentum is very weak,” he said, “the time taken to spin up an asteroid is very long.
-For R3, the time is probably 100,000 or even a million years– it’s actually impossible to calculate without knowing the exact size and shape and surface nature of the asteroid.
-But that is short compared to the age of the solar system, so YORP can still be effective.”
+Like numerous things in the vastness of external space, Jewitt shares the YORP torque process took a really long time to take hold.
+“Because photon energy is extremely weak,” he stated, “the time required to spin up an asteroid is extremely long.
+For R3, the time is probably 100,000 and even a million years– it’s actually impossible to determine without knowing the precise size and shape and surface nature of the asteroid.
+But that is short as compared to the age of the solar system, so YORP can still work.”.

-I kind of think NASA should put out a new video game called YORP where you spin asteroids to death.
-But I want part of the royalties.Read More
+I kind of think NASA must put out a brand-new computer game called YORP where you spin planets to fatality.
+But I want part of the nobilities.Read More

-I knew remarkably little about him when we first met.
-Alex is not his real name– it’s a pseudonym to protect his identity.
-But everything else about him is very real.
-He travels to our New York newsroom and our San Francisco office from his home near Charlotte, N.C., where he lives with his family.
+I knew remarkably little about him when we first fulfilled.
+Alex is not his real name– it’s a pseudonym to secure his identity.
+But everything else about him is extremely genuine.
+He takes a trip to our New york city newsroom and our San Francisco office from his house near Charlotte, N.C., where he copes with his family.

-Alex is one of a growing population of “privacy ambivalent” users.
-He keeps his Social Security number close to his chest, and rarely gives out his personal e-mail address unless he has to.
-But he isn’t clued up on the latest Facebook privacy options, and doesn’t particularly mind who reads his tweets.
+Alex is among a growing population of “personal privacy ambivalent” users.
+He keeps his Social Security number close to his chest, and rarely offers his personal email address unless he needs to.
+However he isn’t really clued up on the most recent Facebook personal privacy options, and does not especially mind who reads his tweets.

-Because Alex is– like myself– a British expat, he and I chat now and then about the differences between life in the UK and here in the US.
-Last month, we fell into conversation about the “backward approach” of online banking security in America.
+Due to the fact that Alex is– like myself– a British expat, he and I chat now and then about the differences in between life in the UK and below in the US.
+Last month, we fell into discussion about the “backward technique” of online banking security in America.

-Both of our US banks require an alarmingly vague offering of details to access our bank accounts over the phone, such as our home addresses, our dates of birth, and now and then the last four digits of our Social Security numbers.
-In contrast, British banks rarely ask for anything less than username, password, three-digit, variable drop-down boxes of codes, memorable names, iris scans, fingerprints, the exact weight of your first-born child, and the name of your dog that you always forget even though he was your “best friend” growing up in the suburban bliss of outer London.
+Both of our US banks need an alarmingly vague providing of details to access our checking account over the phone, such as our home addresses, our dates of birth, and once in a while the last four digits of our Social Security numbers.
+In contrast, British banks hardly ever request anything less than username, password, three-digit, variable drop-down boxes of codes, memorable names, iris scans, fingerprints, the exact weight of your first-born child, and the name of your canine that you always forget despite the fact that he was your “best good friend” maturing in the suburban happiness of outer London.

-Court rules cell phone upskirt pics are legal
+Court policies mobile phone upskirt pictures are legal

 FreedomPop’s ‘Snowden phone’ encrypts your calls and data

-British spy agency stored Yahoo Webcam images, report says
+British spy agency saved Yahoo Web cam images, report states.

 Sharing personal anecdotes of how lax US banks appear to be with our life savings compared to British banks left us both a little shaken.

-He asked me: “Wouldn’t it be interesting to see how much information there was on me out there?
-Like, what you can find out from the Internet and try to get on the phone with my bank?”
+He asked me: “Would not it be fascinating to see the amount of details there was on me out there?
+Like, exactly what you can discover from the Net and attempt to get on the phone with my bank?”.

 Yes, Alex.
 Yes, it would.

-Based on just his name and his employer, would that be enough to steal his identity and take over his life?
+Based upon just his name and his company, would that be enough to steal his identity and take control of his life?

-The bet was laid and the plan we formulated was simple enough: to gather enough intelligence about Alex to convince his call center operator at his bank that I was him.
-Like something out of a “Mission: Impossible” film, I would have to bypass the automated phone system, steer through the security questions, and — armed with a fictional and empathy-driven sob story — socially engineer my way into his bank account.
+The bet was laid and the strategy we developed was basic adequate: to gather adequate intelligence about Alex to persuade his call center operator at his bank that I was him.
+Like something from a “Mission: Difficult” movie, I would have to bypass the automated phone system, guide through the security questions, and– equipped with a fictional and empathy-driven sob tale– socially engineer my means into his checking account.

-And then, out of nowhere and in a chilling moment of awkwardness, I forgot his surname — despite the fact we’d met before and shared a pint in the pub over the road.
+And afterwards, from nowhere and in a chilling minute of awkwardness, I forgot his surname– regardless of the reality we had actually met before and shared a pint in the bar over the roadway.

 I was mortified.

-But, being British and all, one doesn’t beat about the bush.
-On the verge of asking him, I stumbled over my words– I admitted I didn’t know, but also didn’t want to know– stopping him as he was about to mutter, “Oh, it’s …”
+However, being British and all, one doesn’t beat about the shrub.
+On the verge of asking him, I stumbled over my words– I confessed I didn’t know, but also didn’t need to know– stopping him as he will murmur, “Oh, it’s …”.

-In just half an hour, I walked back into his office and read out a five-digit number.
+In just half an hour, I walked back into his office and review out a five-digit number.

 I took him up on his offer, and we agreed on a strict set of rules.